Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 ### Casting

 Extend from Query Interface when casting is required.

-Initially I would do all my interfaces this way, but since then I have realized that casting simply means you have lost track of the type along the way which may point to a problem with how you handle your objects.
+Casting is sometimes a sign that type information has been lost along the way, which may point to a need for improved object handling or design.

 There are some interfaces which will use casting, such as Events.
 As an example an Event handler may receive an I_Event and cast it to the actual type I_SensorFailedEvent.